 Here are my recommendations of fast growing vegetables you can start growing today in Singapore.
 For a guide on how to start growing vegetables, please see here.

 Note that alfalfa and mung beans (bean sprouts) are quick to sprout and mature in a sprouter, and should be ready by the 6th day, but sunflower seeds will take longer and require soil planting and will mature just after 10 days.
-Research the growing time of microgreens before you get hold of seeds.
+Research the growing time of microgreens and sprouts before you get hold of seeds.

-This video by Jeremy Coleby-Williams gives a very thorough walk-through on the materials you need to create your own microgreens sprouter, choosing seeds and growing.
+This video by Jeremy Coleby-Williams gives a very thorough walk-through on the materials you need to create your own sprouter, choosing seeds and growing.
 Another fuss-free method of sprouting involves using a colander and kitchen towel, and a bowl to catch water run-off 👇